15 Ways to Make Friends as an Adult

 Who says you have to wait for someone else to host a gathering?
 Take matters into your own hands and throw a potluck or dinner party at your place.

-Invite acquaintances, coworkers, or neighbors—mixing different social circles can lead to unexpected connections.
+Invite acquaintances, coworkers, or neighbors.
+Mixing different social circles can lead to unexpected connections.

 Keep it casual, create a welcoming atmosphere, and encourage guests to bring a dish or beverage to share.
-Hosting gives you the chance to set the tone and foster meaningful interactions among your guests.

 • Plan ahead and choose a date that works for most people.